 Welcome to the Diocesan hub for spiritual formation opportunities for young adults, which serves as a catalyst for programs and events Diocese-wide that bring young Episcopalians and their friends together for fun, food and faith.
 We also support local, congregational programs and events for people in their 20s – 30s — please reach out to partner with us!

-In the Episcopal Church, our words and worship draw from the ancient heart of Christianity and yet they are renewed by our modern minds.
+Are you checking out the Episcopal Church?
+Just know that our words and worship draw from the ancient heart of Christianity and yet they are renewed by our modern minds.
 Here you don’t have to leave your questions at the door; you can bring — and share — your doubts, your fears, your hopes, your joys – bring everything God has made you to be.

 To stay connected and for the most current information on Young Adult events: